MAYHEM-Lab/woofplot/README.md

 rq worker default > ./logs/woofplot-worker1.log 2>&1 &
 rq worker default > ./logs/woofplot-worker2.log 2>&1 &

-#edit file .env (use env as an example, replace XXX and YYY with your postgresql username and password)
-# also change the CSPOT_DIR to be the full path to your CSPOT utilities (build/bin files)
+# Start the server
 source woofplotenv/bin/activate
-python woofplot-server.py
+python woofplot-server.py >> ./logs/woofplot-server.log &
 ```
 * Navigate to http://YOUR_IPADDRESS:8111 (you can change the port in .env and restart the woofplot server)
+* Be sure to check the logs folder periodically to remove unneeded logs (or setup logrotate to do so)

 # Terminating WoofPlot
-* Press Ctrl-C on woofplot-server.py
+* Press Ctrl-C on woofplot-server.py if in foreground (else kill its process ID)
 * Use ```kill -9 XXX``` to kill the process IDs (XXX) for redis-server and rq worker
 * Use ```deactivate``` to exit the python virtual environment